scop/bash-completion/CONTRIBUTING.md

 Also, please bear the following coding guidelines in mind:

-- See the [API and naming](doc/api-and-naming.md) document for information about conventions to follow related to those topics.
+- See the related documents, [API and naming](doc/api-and-naming.md) and [Coding style guide](doc/styleguide.md), for information about conventions to follow related to those topics.

 - Do not use Perl, Ruby, Python etc. to do text processing unless the command for which you are writing the completion code implies the